Communication plan template

 What is a communication plan template?

-You can think of it this way: Without a template, your team would have to create a communication plan from scratch every time they start a new project.
-With a template, your team simply needs to make a copy to build their project communication strategy based on the structure outlined.
+Think of it like this: Without a template, your team would need to create a new communication plan from scratch for every project.
+With a template, you just make a copy and build your plan using the ready-made structure.

 Why do you need a communication plan template?